 If you forgot to enter your data from earlier, you can enter them any time you want.
 Just click at “logbook” and the “+” in the top right corner of the screen.

-When you’ve downloaded the assistant – next step is to create your personal user.
+When you’ve downloaded the assistant – and gotten access to it*, the next step is to create your personal user.

 When you do so, you tell us: